minqiaowang/on-premise-adg/introduction/introduction.md

 # Introduction

 ## About this Workshop
 In this Lab, You will learn how to setup Active Data Guard.
 You will using a compute instance in OCI to simulate the primary database, which is deployed in one region (For example: Seoul).
-Another compute instance in OCI to simulate the standby database which is deployed in another region (For example: Tokyo).
+Another compute instance in OCI to simulate the standby database which can be deployed in another region (For example: Tokyo).
 The primary and the standby database communicate through public internet.

 Estimated Lab Time: 4 hours.